KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-9. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is effectively unmaintained.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is effectively unmaintained.
 Move on to something modern.
-11. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
+10. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
-12. Recommendation: There is no CHANGELOG file.
+11. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-13. Recommendation: There is no CODE_OF_CONDUCT file.
+12. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-14. Recommendation: There is no dependabot configuration file.
+13. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-15. Recommendation: No linter configuration was found.
+14. Recommendation: No linter configuration was found.
 A linter is very helpful, it is worth using one even for small projects.
 You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).

 ### [MMM-MyTransitTime by SageBrushes](https://github.com/SageBrushes/MMM-MyTransitTime)